Walgreens expects to close 150 US stores, CFO says

 The company expects to close 150 stores in the U.S. and another 300 in the U.K., executive vice president and global chief financial officer James Kehoe said during last week’s third-quarter earnings call with investors.

-Walgreens hasn’t announced what stores will be closing or when closures could begin, and the company has yet to respond to Nexstar’s request for comment.
+Walgreens hasn’t announced what stores will be closing or when closures could begin.
+A representative for the company tells Nexstar no additional information is available at this time.

 There are nearly 9,000 Walgreens stores in the U.S., roughly 1,100 of which are now open for reduced operating hours, chief executive officer Roz Brewer said during the earnings call.